-Fast facts on hernia
+Fast facts on hernias

-- They are usually straightforward to diagnose, simply by feeling and looking for the bulge.
+- They are usually straightforward to diagnose, simply by feeling and looking for the bulge

-- Treatment is a choice between watchful waiting and corrective surgery, either via an open or keyhole operation.
+- Treatment is a choice between watchful waiting and corrective surgery, either via an open or keyhole operation

 What is a hernia?

 Belly button repair: a bulge at this part of the abdomen is an umbilical hernia.

 A hernia occurs when there is a weakness or hole in the muscular wall that usually keeps abdominal organs in place (the peritoneum).

 This defect in the peritoneum allows organs and tissues to push through, or herniate, producing a bulge.